-Quarters allowances and subsistence allowances mean the basic allowance for quarters and the basic allowance for subsistence received by military personnel (with respect to grade and status) and the value of meals and lodging furnished inkind to military personnel residing on military installations.
+Quarters allowances and subsistence allowances mean the basic allowance for quarters and the basic allowance for subsistence received by military personnel (with respect to grade and status) and the value of meals and lodging furnished in-kind to military personnel residing on military installations.

-Full-Day/Part-Day Program
+Full-Day Program

-A \$10.00 per child late fee will be attached to accounts not paid on time.
-The Clerk responsible for patrons' accounts will advise the Program Director of any accounts that remain overdue on the 22nd of the month.
-The Program Director will then send the parent/patron a reminder advising them of the past due amount.
+Payment Dates: A \$10.00 per child late fee will be attached to accounts not paid on time.
+The Program Director will send the parent/ patron a reminder advising them of the past due amount.
 The Director will also inform the parent that child care services may be suspended for the upcoming month if payment is not received immediately or if account is overdue at any time in the future.